Latest Blog Posts

 Option 2

 The client will e-mail me the day and time they will be working on the job.
 I will e-mail, Skype, text or call each hour to see what assistance they need in order to successfully complete the work scheduled for that day.
-This systems works well for people who are easily distracted or procrastinate in getting the space organized.
+This system works well for people who are easily distracted or procrastinate in getting the space organized.
 The cost of option 2 is $5.00 for 5 minutes each hour.
-For example if the client is planning to work from 12:00-3:00 on the job then I will contact them at 1:00, 2:00, 3:00 and the cost of the session in $15.00.
+For example, if the client is planning to work from 12:00-3:00 on the job then I will contact them at 1:00, 2:00, 3:00 and the cost of the session in $15.00.
 A retainer of $30.00 is paid in addition to the initial session cost at the beginning of the job.
 Additional retainers can be purchased as needed.